 The marketing lists we’re on.
 Take a look at the last 20 email messages you received.
 How many were promotions?
 Companies such as Groupon can be helpful in saving money, but they can also lead to what I call financial death by discount if they tempt you to overspend.

 What to do?
 Always remember, a deal isn’t a deal unless it’s a discount on something you were going to buy anyway.
 So, if the number of promotional emails you receive is prompting you to spend more than you should, unsubscribe from most, if not all, of those marketers’ lists.

 The time we spend on social media.
 Regularly taking in the highlight reels of our friends’ lives can be hazardous to our financial health, according to Sarah Fallaw.
 She’s the founder of DataPoints, a company that studies the affluent, and also the daughter of the late Thomas Stanley, author of one of the best personal finance books I’ve read, The Millionaire Next Door.
 She told MarketWatch that “social indifference” is an important key to building wealth.

 “…the research we’re doing demonstrates that those who ignore trends have higher net worth, regardless of their age, income and percentage of wealth that they inherited.
 Building wealth means ignoring what others are doing.”

 What to do?
 Limit the time you spend on social media.
 Or set an example for using social media more constructively.
-Instead of mostly posting pictures from your family’s best moments, ask questions to foster dialogue and community.
+Instead of mostly posting pictures from your family’s best moments, especially the ones that involved spending a lot of money, ask questions to foster dialogue and community.

 The time we spend on other media.
 Boston College Sociologist Julie Schor has found that the more TV people watch, the less they save.
 And it isn’t just due to the impact of advertising messages.
 It’s exposure to the unrealistically expensive lifestyles of the people featured in the programs.